gui10l1/fastfeet-api/README.md

 ### Editing users (PUT)

-Endpoint: `/users`
+Endpoint: `/users/:id`

-To update a user you don't need to provide all user information, it means that you just need to provide what you want to change.
+To update a user you don't need to provide all user information, it means that you just need to provide what you want to change, but you need to provide his id at the request params.
 Request body needs to be in `json`.

 Request property | Description | Required
 ---------------- | ----------- | --------